SELF-CARE FOR BLACK WOMEN IN LEADERSHIP PROGRAM (BAY AREA)

 - Understand the importance of re-connecting to Mind, Body and Spirit in order to be a healthier leader,

 - Understand the importance of leading and strategizing from a rested and rejuvenated place,

-- Understand how nurturing oneself creates empathy for yourself, your team(s), and the communities you serve
+- Understand how self-nurturance creates empathy for yourself, your family, your team, and the communities you serve

 How Can I Finance My Participation?

 Information on registration and fees can we foundhere.
 We are offering two full “scholarships” to program participants.
 Please contact Spring Opara: email@example.com for additional information.

 For nonprofit leaders, we encourage you to reach out to leadership at your organization and see if it’s possible to access organizational funds.
 Many organizations have funds available for learning opportunities or professional development.
 If it’s helpful for leaders at your organization to contact us directly, please email program facilitator, Spring Opara at firstname.lastname@example.org.

 If you are a funder—consider sponsoring participation of team members from your grantee organizations!